|Mokuso, 黙想, "Stilling Thoughts," is|

 Q: I am very interested in doing some intensive Zen.
 How is your Shamanic Tiger Zen different from other kinds of Zen I could study here in the United States or in Europe or Japan?

 A: Shamanic Tiger Zen is a direct & energetic approach that bypasses words & speech, whether in the form of koans or "Dharma" talks (or even blog entries).
-Thus, if you should go on a retreat with me up to the mountains, you will spend your time not yakking but instead dropping all thinking in the midst of activity (walking, mostly, combined with a certain relaxed & strong way of breathing).
-This results in raising Ki to the head &, if thoughtlessness is maintained for long enough, in breaking through to a state of speechless wonder & awe: the Mysterious Realization.
+Thus, you will spend your time not yakking but instead dropping all thinking in the midst of activity (combined with a certain relaxed & strong way of breathing).
+This results in raising pure Ki from the Hara to the head &, if thoughtlessness is maintained for long enough, breaking through to a state of speechless wonder & awe: the Mysterious Realization!
 Then you'll practice stabilizing yourself in the satori state without wavering from it.
 It's a kind of Zen training pitched strictly for laypeople, by the way, borrowing much from the Rinzai tradition of Japan & also from shamanistic Korean Zen.
 You don't have to give up your ordinary life.
 Only purify, enhance & strengthen it.

 Some who are familiar with Dzogchen's Trul Khor may find my approach similar to that: cf. "From the perspective of Dzogchen the mind is merely vāyu 'breath' in the body.
 Thus working with vāyu and the body is paramount, while meditation on the other hand is considered contrived and conceptual."
 The ancient Zen masters couldn't have said it better.
 This is also why I play the bamboo flute.